NoobJsPerson/runget/README.md

 ## How to setup verified runs
 1. Invite the bot to your server (or host it from source code)
 2. Make sure bot has permission to send messages and embeds
-3. Make a channel and name it #new-runs
+3. Set the channel the bot will new runs in using .setchannel
 4. add the game(s) you want to see its/their runs using .addgame or .addgames (if you didn't add any it'll send all verified new runs from Speedrun.com)
 ## Commands
 - .addgame: adds the mentioned game into the gamelist